-This Employee Handbook is provided to Eureka College Employees as a general guideline to the institution's general employment policies and procedures that are applicable to all College Employees.
-Policies that are applicable only to faculty and not staff, and vice versa are covered separately in the Faculty Handbook or the Staff Handbook.
-All employment policies, practices, and guidelines outlined in these Handbooks may be revised, revoked, or supplemented at any time, at the sole discretion of the College's Board of Trustees.
+This Employee Handbook is provided to Eureka College Employees as a guideline to the institution's general employment policies and procedures that are applicable to all College Employees.
+Policies that are applicable only to faculty and not staff, and vice versa, are covered separately in the Faculty Handbook or the Staff Handbook.
+In cases of conflict, the Faculty or Staff Handbook takes precedent over the Employee Handbook.
+All employment policies, practices, and guidelines outlined in this Handbook, except where noted, may be revised, revoked, or supplemented at any time, at the sole discretion of the College's Board of Trustees.
+No promises, representations, or inducements have been made, nor are any made hereby on the College's behalf, to any individual as a result of this publication.
+Nothing herein is, nor shall it be, construed or deemed to constitute a contract of employment or any part of any contractual obligation in any respect whatsoever.